This page intends to explain the Tiki model and to answer:

-- What is it and what is different?
+- What is the Tiki model and how is it different?

 - How and why does it work?

-Tiki has a development model which is different than most of the other comparable projects. (really!)
-In a nutshell: Software made the wiki way and the FLOSS Web Application with the most built-in features.
+Tiki has a development model which is different than that of most of the other comparable projects.
+In a nutshell: Tiki is software made the wiki way and the FLOSS Web Application with the most built-in features.

 The "Tiki model" consists of:

-- Wiki Way participation to the code (500+ with full write access to the complete code base)
+- Wiki Way participation in the code (500+ with full write access to the complete code base)

-- Scheduled releases (2 major releases per year with Long Term Support versions, like Ubuntu)
+- Scheduled releases (major releases every eight months, with Long Term Support versions, similar to Ubuntu)

 - Half the code comes from other projects such as Zend Framework, jQuery, Smarty, etc.

-- Lots of features, but no duplication (in a wiki, similar/related content is merged, so the same is applied to features)
+- Many features, but no duplication (in a wiki, similar/related content is merged, so the same is applied to Tiki's features).

 Table of contents